 Music Lesson Subsidy Program

-2025-2026 Academic Year
+Academic Year 2026-27

-Eligibility: Students must be on financial aid and registered with the College full time to qualify for funding consideration.
+Students must be on financial aid and registered with the College full time to qualify for funding consideration.

-The Music Lesson Subsidy Program is administered by the Office for the Arts to support instrumental and vocal instruction to qualified, full-time, enrolled Harvard College undergraduates currently receiving some financial aid.
+The Music Lesson Subsidy Program is administered by the Office for the Arts to support instrumental and vocal instruction to qualified full-time, enrolled Harvard College undergraduates currently receiving some financial aid.
 It is intended for students who, without financial help, could not make a sustained commitment to taking music lessons.
 The program is not for beginning musicians.
 New applicants must demonstrate a certain level of proficiency and/or potential, as evidenced by their musical activities.
 Returning applicants who have been awarded subsidies in past academic years will have their financial aid status reviewed prior to any subsidy determination for the new academic year.

 Please note: